vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/02_PART-A.md

 In the compilation of the Reformed Indian Calendar, we have received invaluable help from Sir Harold Spencer Jones, Astronomer Royal of the United Kingdom, who provided us with certain advance data facilitating our calculations.
 The grateful thanks of the Committee are due to him.
 We also wish to thank our correspondents, many of whom helped us with valuable data and information.

 ## FINAL RECOMMENDATIONS OF THE COMMITTEE
 The calendar has got two distinct uses, viz., civil and religious.
-The Indian calendars, in the particular form it has assumed in different parts of the country, are used for the purpose of dating not only by the rural, but also by a large section of the urban popula tion.
+The Indian calendars, in the particular form it has assumed in different parts of the country, are used for the purpose of dating not only by the rural, but also by a large section of the urban population.
 On account of the fact, as mentioned above, that the usage of one area differs from another, the Committee recommends that the unified National Calendar should be used uniformly in all states of India, for civil purposes wherever necessary, in place of local calendars.

-30

-May

-22

-Śrāvana

-31 days Bhadra Āśvina 30 Kartika Agrahāyana

-(Mārgasirṣa) 30 » Pausa Magha

-Phalguna 30 » Corresponding dates :--The dates of the reformed Indian calendar would thus have a permanent corres pondence with the dates of the present Gregorian calendar.
-The corresponding dates are as follows :

-Indian Calendar

-Gregorian Calendar Caitra 1

-March 22 in a common year

-& March 21 in a leap-year.
-Vaisakha 1 ...
-April Jyaiṣtha 1 ...
-Aṣādha 1 ...
-June Śrāvana

-July Bhadra

-August Āývina 1 ...
-September Kartika 1 ...
-October 23 Agrahāyana 1

-November 22 Pausa 1

-December 22 Māgha 1 ...
-January 21 Phālguna 1 ...
-February 20

-The Indian seasons would thus be permanently fixed with respect to the reformed calendar, as follows :

-Seasons

-Calendar months Griṣma (Summer)

-Vaisakha & Jyaiṣtha Varṣā (Rains )

-Āsādha & Srāvana Śarat (Autumn)

-Bhadra & Āśvina Hemanta (Late Autumn)...
-Kartika & Agrahāyana Sisira ( Winter )

-Pausa & Magha Vasanta ( Spring )

-Phalguna & Caitra

-RECOMMENDATIONS FOR CIVIL CALENDAR (1) The Saka era should be used in the unified national calendar.
+### RECOMMENDATIONS FOR CIVIL CALENDAR
+- (1) The Saka era should be used in the unified national calendar.
 The year 1954-55 A.D. corresponds to 1876 Saka or in other words the year 1954 A.D. corresponds to 1875-76 Saka.

-(2) The year should start from the day following the vernal equinox day.
+- (2) The year should start from the day following the vernal equinox day.

-(3) A normal year would consist of 365 days while a leap-year would have 366 days.
+- (3) A normal year would consist of 365 days while a leap-year would have 366 days.
 After adding 78 to the Saka era, if the sum is divisible by 4, then it is a leap-year.
 But when the sum becomes a multiple of 100, it would be a leap-year only when it is. divisible by 400, otherwise it would be a common year.

-The years Śaka 1878, 1882, 1886, 1890, 1894 etc., are leap-years consisting of 366 days each.
+  - The years Śaka 1878, 1882, 1886, 1890, 1894 etc., are leap-years consisting of 366 days each.
 But the gears 2022, 2122, 2222 and again 2422, 2522, 2622 Saka are not leap-years, while 1922, 2322, 2722 Saka are leap-years.

-(4) Castra ( pronounced as Chaitra ) should be the first month of the year, and the lengths of the different months would be fixed as follows:
+- (4) Caitra ( pronounced as Chaitra ) should be the first month of the year, and the lengths of the different months would be fixed as follows:

-Caitra 30 days (31 days in a leap-year ) Vaisakha 31 days Jyaiṣtha 31 * Āsādha
+  - Caitra 30 days (31 days in a leap-year ), Vaisakha-31, Jyaiṣtha-31, Aṣadha-31 Śrāvana–31, Bhadra-31, āśvina-30, Kartika-30, Agrahāyana--30, Pauṣa-30, Magha-30, and Phalguna-30 days.

-Home Pro

-31 »
+  - Corresponding dates :- The dates of the reformed Indian calendar would thus have a permanent correspondence with the dates of the present Gregorian calendar.
+The corresponding dates are as follows :
+    - Indian Calendar ...
+Gregorian Calendar
+    - Caitra 1 ...
+March 22 in a common year & March 21 in a leap-year.
+    - Vaisakha 1 April 21
+    - Jyaiştha 1 ...
+May 22
+    - Aşadha ...
+June 22
+    - Srāvana 1 ...
+July 23
+    - Bhadra August 23
+    - Āśvina 1 September 23
+    - Kārtika 1 October 23
+    - Agrahāyana 1 November 22
+    - Pausa 1 December 22
+    - Māgha 1 January 21
+    - Phālguna 1 ...
+February 20
+  - The Indian seasons would thus be permanently fixed with respect to the reformed calendar, as follows :
+    - Seasons, Calendar months
+    - Griṣma (Summer)
+    - Vaisakha & Jyaiṣtha Varṣā (Rains )
+    - Āsādha & Srāvana Śarat (Autumn)
+    - Bhadra & Āśvina Hemanta (Late Autumn)
+    - Kartika & Agrahāyana Sisira ( Winter )
+    - Pausa & Magha Vasanta ( Spring )
+    - Phalguna & Caitra (Summer)

-In course of implementation of these recommenda tions, the states now having the solar calendar for civil and partly religious purposes which start the year from Vaisakha 1 ( April 14 ), will have to begin the year 23 days earlier, but the first month will be Cailra.
+In course of implementation of these recommendations, the states now having the solar calendar for civil and partly religious purposes which start the year from Vaisakha 1 ( April 14 ), will have to begin the year 23 days earlier, but the first month will be Cailra.
 The effect of this on the states are as follows:

+- Bengal, Orissa, & Assam : Solar months start approximately seven days later than now,
+- Tamil Nad : Solar months start approximately 23 days earlier than now, for the month called Vaisakha (14th April-14th May) in Bengal and Orissa is called Chittirai or Caitra in Tamil Nad.

+Those who use the Caitrādi lunar calendar also for civil purposes, would however experience no great difficulty in adopting this unified calendar, as they have at present the beginning of their year varying from 15th March to 13th April, and the first month is Caitra.

+## RECOMMENDATIONS FOR RELIGIOUS CALENDAR
-(6) As usual the lunar months for religious pur poses would commence from the moment of new-moon and would be named after the saura māsa in which the new-moon falls.
+- (6) As usual the lunar months for religious purposes would commence from the moment of new-moon and would be named after the saura māsa in which the new-moon falls.
 If there be two new-moons during the period of a saura māsa, the lunar month beginning from the first new-moon is the adhika or mala and the lunar month beginning from the moment of the second new-moon is the suddha or nija, as usual.

-Bengal, Orissa,

-& Assam :

-Solar months start approximately seven days later than now,

-Tamil Nad : Solar months start approximately

-23 days earlier than now, for the month called Vaisakha (14th April-14th May) in Bengal and Orissa is called Chittirai or Caitra in Tamil Nad.

-Those who use the Caitrādi lunar calendar also for civil purposes, would however experience no great difficulty in adopting this unified calendar, as they have at present the beginning of their year varying from 15th March to 13th April, and the first month is Caitra.

 (7) The moments of moon's exit from a nakṣatra division of 13° 20' each or sun's entry into it, would be calculated with a variable ayanāmsa j.e., on the supposition that they are fixed with respect to the stars.
 The value of this ayanāinsa would amount to 23° 15' 0" on 21st March, 1956.
 Thereafter it would gradually increase with the usual annual rate, the mean value of which is about 50".27.

 These arrangements would ensure that the religious festivals, and observances determined by the sun (such as the Mahäviṣuva samkrānti, Uttarāyaṇa samkrānti, Dakṣināyana samkrānti) would follow astronomically correct seasons, but those determined by the lunar calendar would continue to be observed in times conforming to the present practice, and the correction we have introduced in the length of the year would prevent their further shift in relation to the seasons.

-RECOMMENDATIONS FOR RELIGIOUS CALENDAR

 (5) The calculation of solar ( saura ) months necessary for determining the lunar months of the same name, will start 23° 15' ahead of the vernal equinoctial point.
 This tallies with the present practice of most almanac-makers.